Meet the APH Team

-I have worked at APH for over 13 years.
-I also teach music at Las Semillitas School in Alameda, and Fun Time Daycare and Little Inti Daycare in El Cerrito.
+I have worked at APH for over 15 years.
+I also teach music at Las Semillitas Cooperative Preschool in Alameda, Oakland Garden School, and Fun Time Daycare and Little Inti Daycare-Preschool, both in El Cerrito.
 I have my own Afro-Peruvian band.
 We perform a variety of Latin and Afro-Peruvian music at restaurants, private parties, and other venues, including La Pena Cultural Center in Berkeley.
 And I’m an active member of the Sanctuary Felicedad in Peru, where I help raise funds to rescue, feed, and treat homeless dogs and cats.
-My love of animals, though, always brings me home to my two cats, Ramona and Martina.
+My love of animals, though, always brings me home to my dog, Guapo.

 I am relatively new to working at the hospital, but I have been around pets and animals for most of my life.
 I enjoy meeting and taking care of all the different dogs and cats that come to stay with us.
 Making connections with the animals in order to make their stay more pleasant and building relationships with their owners gives me a great sense of accomplishment.
 I have three cats and a dog at home that act like a pack of rascals, but I love them so much I wouldn’t have them any other way.

 Veterinary Nursing Staff

 Yes, I really am that happy to see your pet!